MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 Another option during the recording is to insert conditional steps.
 During playback, conditional steps are only run if the condition is met.
 For example, suppose you only want to do some steps if there are no current rows in a list.

-When you insert a conditional step, you can choose to base the condition on the control's current value, a value copied to the clipboard, or a value that you define using Power FX.
+When you insert a conditional step, you can choose to base the condition on the control's current value, a value copied to the clipboard, or a value that you define using [Power Fx](#use-expressions-in-properties).

 To insert conditional steps: